Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

 Caveats:
 - MO2's Nexus Handler does not work.
 As Uranium Fever is updated, corresponding updates will need to be installed manually.
 - Double clicking on a mod in MO2 causes MO2 to freeze.
 Because of this, mods must be edited manually from explorer.
-- If problems are encountered, launch Lutris with debug output via the terminal by typing in lutris -d.
+- If problems are encountered, launch Lutris with debug output via the terminal by typing in `lutris -d`.
  </details>

 ### <p align="center"> ![Disabling Base Address Randomization](https://github.com/user-attachments/assets/0685f415-9655-461e-9a58-5cc843299659) </p>